kaohl/masters-thesis-software-evaluation/README.md

 Please refer to the *evaluation.py* script for additional command-line parameters.

+## Scripts

+There are a number of scripts available at the top-level and within the *scripts* directory that perform tasks that I found useful during experimentation.
+Please refer to these scripts for more details.

-You can use the following to explore the refactoring descriptor cache to some degree.
+For example, you can use the following to explore the refactoring descriptor cache to some degree.
 Currently, only *meta* attribute filtering is supported.
 However, it is easy to extend the matching mechanism to support *args* filtering as well, if/when needed.
 ```
 ./opportunity_cache.py \
     --cache experiments/jacop/workspaces/jacop/default/workspace/oppcache \